 If you're purchasing and renovating or refinancing and renovating, you'll need to estimate the post-improvement value of the property.
 The property appraisal obtained during the processing of your loan must support this estimate.

 Visit our Home Improvement Lending Center for more information.

 New construction mortgages

-When you're purchasing a home from a builder, the new construction mortgage process is very similar to the process for buying an existing home.
-You can choose a pricing lock for an extended period.
-This protects you from financial market fluctuations while your new home is being built.
+When you're purchasing a home from a builder, the new construction mortgage application process is very similar to the process for buying an existing home.
+However, on new construction loans, you also have the option of choosing our Builder Best® Extended Rate Lock program.

 Visit our Construction Lending Center for more information.